 By looking at the scatter plot (or drawing the line of best fit through the points), we can observe a rather obvious positive trend: the more a student studied, the better they scored on the test.
 The relationship does not form a perfect straight line, which means that study hours could vary slightly, but the positive trend would still be observed.
 There are also no obvious significant deviations from the trend – outliers, where no studying, for example, would help a student score the highest on the test.

 Now, what does all of this have to do with History???
+What does it have to do with learning history through math?

 History can be studied in terms of many different relationships.
 We can look at how much money people were making at different countries at different times in history and discuss why that was the case.
 We could also compare how education and industrialization were related.